mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

 In addition to using crossover operations to create new chromosomes from existing chromosomes, we will also use genetic mutation: randomly flipping bits in chromosomes.
 A fitness function that rates the fitness value of each chromosome allows us to decide which chromosomes to discard and which to use for the next generation: we will use the most fit chromosomes in the population for producing the next generation using crossover and mutation.

-We will implement a general purpose Java GA library in the next section and then solve the example problem posed in this section at the end of this chapter in the [GA Example Section](#java-ga-example).
+We will implement a general purpose Java GA library in the next section and then solve the example problem posed at the end of this chapter in the [GA Example Section](#java-ga-example).

 ## Java Library for Genetic Algorithms  {#java-ga-lib}

 The full implementation of the GA library is in the Java source file **Genetic.java**.
-The following code snippets shows the method signatures defining the public API for the library; note that there are two constructors, the first using default values for the fraction of chromosomes on which to perform crossover and mutation operations and the second constructor allows setting explicit values for these parameters:
+The following code snippets show the method signatures defining the public API for the library; note that there are two constructors, the first using default values for the fraction of chromosomes on which to perform crossover and mutation operations and the second constructor allows setting explicit values for these parameters:

 {lang="java",linenos=off}
 ~~~~~~~~